 [End comment.]

 Answer: there is no difference between source and destination, so the table is only of the node.
+Reply (Q.3/16): Has the text of Q.3910 been updated accordingly?

 The following parameters give the most probable H.248/MEGACO failure reasons.
 In some cases, other reasons might apply.
 The comparison of several parameters might give additional information.